sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Extensive support for hypertext in LaTeX
+Short desc    : Extensive support for hypertext in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The hyperref package is used to handle cross-referencing
+Descript     : The hyperref package is used to handle cross-referencing
              : commands in LaTeX to produce hypertext links in the document.
              : The package provides backends for the \special set defined for
              : HyperTeX DVI processors; for embedded pdfmark commands for